ianmilliken/trifi/site/content/journal/the-bu-yao-xie-xie-incident.md

 ---
-authors: ["Ian"]
+authors:
-tags: ["china", "stories"]
+  - Ian
 city: Yichang
 country: China
-date: 2017-01-04T15:04:10.000Z
+date: 01/23/2017 12:30 PM
 draft: false
+tags:
+  - china
+  - stories
-title: The 'By Yao Xie Xie' Incident
+title: The 'Bu Yao Xie Xie' Incident
 teaser: >-
   Never mess with a girl who didn't get a good breakfast in her and has been on the edge for a few days.
-image: /img/shanghai-1481.jpg
+image: /img/yichang-1567.jpg
 ---

-Mon 23 Jan 2017

 “Bu Yao Xie Xie” – it's a polite way to say "I don't want what you're pushing", and thanks to the importance of tones in Mandarin there is really only one way to say it right.
 But in the monumentally irritable state that arose from not getting what she wanted for breakfast and the locals swarming her like she was a pot of delicious honey, Clare found a brand new way to say it.

 ## Mangos for breakfast, please